aproposorg/KV260-PYNQ-tutorial/README.md

 ## Side Note before we start

 - The implemented ``getCorrelator`` function in the HLS allow python to pass two ``double array[5]`` into the FPGA.
   Then the FPGA will calculate its ``r_iCorr`` and ``r_qCorr``.
 These two values will be returned as an ``double return_array[5]``

 - The AXI Stream example used in this design is simple to design and use in PYNQ.
-It allow Python to pass a buffer address to the FPGA, then following a control signal, the FPGA can start the calculation, then the result can be returned as buffer and arrives back to the python environment.
+It allows Python to pass a buffer address to the FPGA, then following a control signal, the FPGA can start the calculation, then the result can be returned as a buffer and arrives back to the python environment.

-- This tutorial will not optimize the HLS code since the optimization of C code for adapting HLS style can be designed depended.
+- This tutorial will not optimize the HLS code since optimizing C code for adapting HLS style can be design dependent.

 - The design files: Vitis HLS project, Vivado, Bitstream will be open accessed.